snyball/hawck/README.md

 # Hawck
-### A key-rebinding daemon
+## A key-rebinding daemon

 Hawck runs in user space and uses kernel-apis to intercept key presses.
 It can run key-presses through Lua scripts in order to modify the behaviour of keys.

 This can mean simple rebindings, launching of programs, or really anything else.

+The name is a portmanteau of "Hack" and "AWK", as the program started out as a bit of a hack, and the scripts take inspiration from the pattern-matching style of the AWK programming language (plus, hawks are pretty cool I guess.)

 ### GUI

 A simple gui is planned so that simple cases can be covered for normal users, while more advanced users may write scripts instead.

 ### WARNING: Security

 The program currently contains only the basic functionality and should be seen as a prototype.
 Security features to protect the user from malicious software is planned for the 1.0 release.

 Under no circumstances run the daemon as root